 Before accepted applicants are admitted into the residency program, they must submit a special application to the CUNY School of Public Health.
 Admission to the residency program is contingent upon admission to CUNY.
 Residents will receive full tuition and select fee reimbursement from the program.

-During both years, residents complete ACGME-required clinical rotations in NYC Health Department clinics (tuberculosis, sexually transmitted diseases, tobacco cessation and school health).
+During both years, residents complete ACGME-required clinical rotations in NYC Health Department clinics (tuberculosis, sexual health, tobacco cessation and school health).
 They also serve as on-call physicians for the Health Department, gaining expertise in handling diverse and emergent public health issues.

 You can also participate in specialized training in population-based cancer prevention and control.
-Residents selected for this exclusive track develop the expertise needed to become leaders in cancer research and education.
+Residents selected for this exclusive track, funded by the American Cancer Society, develop the expertise needed to become leaders in cancer research and education.
 These residents work with experts at the Health Department and local American Cancer Society to develop skills in:

 You can learn more below about how to apply to the program and where this residency can help lead your career.Read our welcome letter for new applicants (PDF).